MIMO Evolution toward 6G: End-User-Centric Collaborative MIMO: Conclusion

 \section{Conclusion}

-This article has presented the concept of UE-CoMIMO, which utilizes L1 relay-based approaches and conventional L2/L3 relays to flexibly construct a large MIMO system at the UE side in a distributed manner.
+Rather than following the traditional path of MIMO evolution from the network side, this article has explored an alternative approach, focusing on the evolution of MIMO from the UE side and introducing the innovative concept of UE-CoMIMO.
+This method leverages L1 relay-based techniques in conjunction with traditional L2/L3 relays, allowing for the flexible creation of an expansive MIMO system at the user-end in a decentralized manner.
 We have explored its potential through three types of augmentation: diversity, rank, and localization augmentations, and demonstrated their performance gains through system-level simulations.
 The applications of UE-CoMIMO are wide-ranging, including improving the cell-edge user experience, increasing network capacity, and enhancing location and sensing precision.
-As the demand for higher data rates, more accurate localization, and broader sensing applications continues to grow, UE-CoMIMO is positioned to play a vital role in the evolution of MIMO technology toward 6G.
+In conclusion, while network-based MIMO evolution technologies, such as network densification and network-side cooperation, effectively enhance user experience, it is essential to recognize that UE-CoMIMO can complement and integrate seamlessly with these methods, driving towards optimal outcomes.